IU-PR/Capstone_project/content/docs/2025/beer-bears/week4.md

 ### mashfeii
 - **Week 4 Report**
-  Compiling weekly progress metrics and findings## Plan for Next Week
+  Compiling weekly progress metrics and findings

 ## Confirmation of the code's operability